Gluten Relief: Optimal Digestion

 Directions: Take 1 to capsules with each meal, or as directed by your healthcare professional.
 Store in cool, dry place with the lid tightly closed.
 Avoid excessive heat.
 Keep out of the reach of children.

 Caution: If you are pregnant, nursing, taking any medication or under medical supervision, consult your doctor before use.
 Discontinue use and consult your doctor if any adverse reactions occur.
 Not intended for use by persons under the age of 18.

 Gluten is a protein that is present in wheat, barley and rye products.
 Gluten is often used in manufacturing food because it provides structural stability and elasticity to the product.

 How long should I take Gluten Relief before feeling results?

 Gluten Relief should be taken 5-10 minutes prior to eating.
-The typical, recommended dose is 1 to 2 capsules per meal.
-There are several variables that may affect the required dosage, for example:
+Take 1 to 2 capsules with each meal, or more as needed.